-Times are challenging for the press and magazines industry.
+Times are challenging for the publishing: press and magazines industry.
 Readership is declining, fake news scandal making headlines, new technologies forcing change and advertising revenues falling.

 As one of the newspapers headline stated: “This disruption didn’t happen because newspapers foolishly shifted some of their investment to digital.”
 There is much more to it.
-In this blog we’re covering a few factors shaping the media industry yesterday and today.
+In this blog we’re covering a few factors shaping the publishing industry yesterday and today.

 When buying a newspaper used to be a daily habit for many, the overall readership has been plummeting for decades.
 In fact, according to the various sources, in the US circulation has been falling since 1985 and circulation per household has been falling since 1947.
 In the UK the landscape is similar with the ABC figures from January 2017 confirming a long-running downward trend in circulation.
 The decline of paper newspapers has even its own Wikipedia page covering the history, sources of the industry problems.
 And although readers decline have been widely observed and documented, it’s important to note that in certain regions such as Latin America, Asia and the Middle East newspapers sales continue rising .
 One of the great examples could be India with its thriving dailies.

 “Figures for newspaper readership released by the Audit Bureau of Circulation (ABC) show that over the last decade, newspaper circulation has grown significantly in India, from 39.1 million copies in 2006 to 62.8 million in 2016 – a 60% increase, for which there is no parallel in the world.”

 When the paper reading habits is declining could digital be a saviour?
 Could the online content and readership solve the publishing problem?
 Some argue that increases in online readership have offset the loss of print readers.

 In today’s technologically savvy world nearly every aspect of our life has become digital including how we consume news.
 To remain relevant and survive publishers needed to adopt innovation.